shadril238/Kaggle-30DaysOfML/Day 14/readme.md

 # Day 14 of 30 Days of ML by #Kaggle

+-In day 14, I completed "Intermediate Machine Learning" course from Kaggle and get certified!

 # Topic-1 : XGBoost

 -In this lesson, you’ll learn how to build and optimize models with gradient boosting.
 This method dominates many Kaggle competitions and achieves state-of-the-art results on a variety of datasets.